Stability, analytic stability for real reductive Lie groups: Introduction

 The paper is organized as follows:

-In Section \ref{prelim}, we recall briefly basic facts about real reductive group and the gradient map.
-Many of the results in this session are well known but we include short proofs in some cases.
-We also recall the basic facts on the Kempf-Ness function associated to the $G$-action on and some of its properties are given.
-The proof of most of the results can be found in \cite{Properties of Gradient map}.
+Section \ref{prelim} contains a few basic facts concerning real reductive Lie groups and the gradient map.
+Many of the results in this section are well known but we include short proofs in some cases.
+We also recall the Kempf-Ness function associated to the $G$-action on $X$ and some of its properties are given.

 In Section \ref{analytic}, we define the stability conditions and the maximal weight associated with the gradient map and some of its properties are given.
-We also introduce and discuss the class of energy complete actions and we prove the moment-weight inequality.
+We also introduce and discuss the class of energy complete actions and we prove the moment-weight inequality (Theorem \ref{GMWI}).

-In Section \ref{ghigi} we investigate the common zero of commuting vector fields induced by an Abelian subalgebra of $\liep$.
-We thank Prof. Alessandro Ghigi for interesting discussions.

-In Section \ref{final-section} we introduce the notions of analitycally semistability and polystability and we prove the main results.
+In Section \ref{final-section} we introduce the notions of analytically semistability and polystability and we prove the main results.

-In Section \ref{final}, following Teleman \cite{Teleman}, we introduce the notion of symplectization of the $U^\C$ action with respect to $G$.